 - Adapter Fault Tolerance (AFT)

 Allows mixed models and mixed connection speeds as long as there is at least one Intel® PRO server adapter in the team.
 A 'failed' primary adapter passes its MAC and Layer 3 address to the failover (secondary) adapter.
-All adapters in the team should be connected to the same hub or switch with Spanning Tree (STP) set to Off.
+All adapters in the team should be connected to the same hub or switch with Spanning Tree Protocol (STP) set to Off.

 - Switch Fault Tolerance (SFT)